akuzko/re-use-form/README.md

         "numericality",
         function(value, {attrs}) {
           if (value <= attrs.min) {
-            return "Should be greated than 'min'";
+            return "Should be greater than 'min'";
           }
         }
       ],